pi0/tired-maintainer/README.md

 ## Context Switch is EXPENSIVE (for humans and also machines)

-I suggest reading the ["Managing the chaos of context switching"](https://leaddev.com/process/managing-chaos-context-switching) article by [Addy Osmani](**https://twitter.com/addyosmani) to grasp some context.
+I suggest reading [managing the chaos of context switching](https://leaddev.com/process/managing-chaos-context-switching) article by [Addy Osmani](**https://twitter.com/addyosmani) to grasp some context.

 Sometimes you might think answering or fixing something takes only a couple of minutes.
-I understand and want to answer you as soon as possible but this cost me significantly and kill my daily productivity and focus if have to do this for your request.
-Everyone is as important as me and I need to prioritize.
+I understand and want to answer you as soon as possible but this cost me significantly and kills my daily productivity and focus if have to do this for your request.
+Everyone's needs are important to me and I need to prioritize based on common sense and real merits.

 ## This PR looks good to me (or tell me what to do)